creadone/cocoon/README.md

 # Cocoon

-Helper for wrap third-party API calls
+Wrapper for IO such as third-party API calls to prevent sudden blow up the main program.

 ## Installation